codymelton/PersonalPageProject/NOTES.md

   - ArticleList - list of the articles
   -- ArticleCard - single view of an article
   -- CommentComponent

   - PostArticle

   - EditArticle

   - ViewArticle

+npm run dev (get front and the backend running) npm install --save bootstrap (do this in the client folder to install bootstrap in project.)